-At Quality First Plumbing & Heating, we want to know, are you the kind of person that loves to keep up with trends?
+At Quality First Service Group, we want to know, are you the kind of person that loves to keep up with trends?
 Do you search out new technology to be one of the first on your block to try things out?
 Then it may be time to learn a thing or two about what’s happening in the world of heating and cooling.

 While it might not be as flashy as the latest tablet or game console, your heating and cooling is a significant portion of your budget each month.
 If you can save more with new technology, it can help you save a bundle to invest in other things.
 And in the HVAC world, there’s a lot of new things happening.